polca/premise/docs/transform.rst

-*premise* create different region-specific Direct Air Capture (DAC) datasets.
-If cumulative DAC deployment data is available from the IAM scenario,

-*premise* applies a learning rate on the input of thermal and electrical energy as well as infrastructure relative to 2020 (see SI of Qiu_ et al., 2022).
+*premise* creates different region-specific Direct Air Capture (DAC) datasets.
+If the cumulative DAC deployment is available from the IAM scenario, *premise* applies a learning rate on the input of thermal and electrical energy as well as infrastructure relative to 2020 (see SI of Qiu_ et al., 2022).